 Substantially all of our sales are conducted in the PRC.
-Under the current PRC laws, Sinovac Beijing and Tangshan Yian are both subject to enterprise income tax, or EIT, and VAT.
+Under PRC law, Sinovac Beijing and Tangshan Yian are both subject to enterprise income tax, or EIT, and VAT.
 Sinovac Beijing is classified as a "New Technology Enterprise" and operates as a Sino-foreign joint venture.
-As such, it has been and will be subject to a reduced EIT rate of 7.5% for three years until December 31, 2006, compared to a statutory rate of 33% for most domestically-owned companies in China.
-This classification also reduced Sinovac Beijing's EIT rate to 15% after December 31, 2006 as long as Sinovac Beijing maintains its qualification as a "New Technology Enterprise."
-For the three fiscal years ended December 31, 2003, 2004 and 2005, Sinovac Beijing incurred income tax expenses of \$0, \$92,833 and \$220,111, respectively.
-VAT is charged based on the selling price of our products at a preferential rate of 6%.
-Tangshan Yian is subject to a reduced EIT rate of 24% and a preferential VAT rate of 6%.
+As such, it was subject to a reduced EIT rate of 7.5% for three years until December 31, 2006, compared to a statutory rate of 33% for most domestically-owned companies in China.
+On March 16, 2007, the PRC Enterprise Income Tax Law.
+Under the new law, effective on January 1, 2008, China will adopt a uniform tax rate of 25.0% for all enterprises (including foreign-invested enterprises) and revoke the current tax exemption, reduction and preferential treatments applicable to foreign-invested enterprises.
+However, a preferential tax rate of 15.0% for high and new technology enterprises and current preferential tax treatments for foreign-invested enterprises would be grandfathered for a period of five years following the effective date of the new law.
+However, as detailed implementation rules were not available at the time the Enterprise Income Tax Law was passed, we will continue to monitor the implementation rules of the grandfathering provisions of the new law.
+We believe Sinovac Beijing qualifies as high and new technology enterprises and will entitled to the 15% preferential rate, after December 31, 2006 as long as it maintains this qualification.
+For the three fiscal years ended December 31, 2004, 2005 and 2006, Sinovac Beijing incurred income tax expenses of \$92,833, \$220,111 and \$491,914, respectively.
+VAT is charged based on the selling price of our products at a rate of 6%.
+Tangshan Yian was subject to a reduced EIT rate of 24%.
+The detailed implementation rules are not available.
+We don't know the tax rate for Tangshan Yian.